New birth registration - where can I register the birth?

 For residents living outside of the Telford & Wrekin Council and Shropshire Council areas, please contact your local office to complete a declaration of birth.

-- birth certificates will only be issued at the time of the appointment if you attend the Register Office for where the birth took place, not necessarily where you live.
-Since 1 November 2017, there has been no statutory provision to issue a short birth certificate free of charge.
-Therefore, any certificates purchased on the day of a registration will cost £11 each.
+- birth certificates will only be issued at the time of the appointment if you attend the Register Office in the district where the birth took place, not necessarily where you live.
+There is no longer a statutory provision to issue a short birth certificate free of charge.
+Therefore, any certificates purchased on the day of registration will cost £11 each

-- that numbers of customers attending our office will be restricted, therefore:
+- numbers of customers attending our office will be restricted, therefore:

 On the day of the appointment